ishiidaichi/docker-cron-php/README.md

 # docker-cron-php
-A docker image for cron jobs with php, python, mysql, mongodb, and so on.
+A cron-stack docker image for batch jobs using php, python, mysql, mongodb, and so on.